Logic App Standard: Trigger History Error – InvalidClientTrackingId

 We realized we could successfully execute the workflow for messages on the service bus with this property configured.
 For messages without this property configured, we were getting a trigger failure with this code.

-The reason for this to fail, is that we need to guarantee that we need to set up this property with properties that exists, that contain values.
+The reason for this to fail is that we need to guarantee that we set up this property with properties that exist and contain values.

 Solution